TGlock/G9/README.md

       - (etc)

   Notes:
-  - /myapp and /g9 are sibling directories.
+  - /myapp and /g9 are sibling directories in this example.
   - /myapp/main.js is node startup file.
-  - app.js imports ( directly or indirectly ) other modules required for the application.
+  - app.js imports G9.js and other /lib modules as and where needed.
     - Ex. app.js imports ( directly or indirectly ) modules with api endpoints.
   - app.js assigns exported route handlers to g9 router
   - app imports database module with associated driver and class and/or utility functions